Eligibility and Participation

 A: No. The working language of the conference is English.

-Q: Must the paper be formatted according to a particular style guide?
+Q: Must I format the paper according to a particular style guide?

 A: Yes.
 However, please be advised that financial assistance for travel and accommodations will be split amongst co-authors.